pranayagra/Battlecode2021/GameRules.md

 * Bid (active) ->

   * Each EC will perform a bid.
 The EC with the highest bid will win a vote for the respective team.
 The team that lost will lose half the value of their max bid (to prevent spamming bids?)
   * Note - at most 3000 rounds.
-If a team loses all its robots, then it immediately loses.
+If a team loses all its robots before 3000 rounds, then it immediately loses.
+  * NOTE - I have seen other users say this may not actually be an active skill (since it does not forgo building potentially.
+It could be that creating units is not an active skill.
+Should test out in actual game to confirm)

-* I think the move is to capture the neutral ones ASAP and then do:
+* I think the move is to capture the neutral ECs ASAP and then do:

 * 1) safe farm -> create weak politicians as meat shields so enemy attack is magnitudes less (split speech damage over $n$ items instead of $1$ item)